 After that, a special program version for profiling will be compiled automatically.
 Depending on the selected profiling type, the program will be launched on a normal chart in the trading platform or in the Strategy Tester (in the visual mode).

-The application is launched on EURUSD H1 chart by default.
-To select another symbol and period, specify them on "Debugging" tab of MetaEditor options.
+By default, an application is launched on EURUSD H1.
+To launch it on another symbol or period, specify them on the Debug tab in the MetaEditor settings.

-To get more accurate results of profiling, remove the program from the chart manually instead of using command " Stop profiling".
+For more accurate profiling results, it is recommended to manually remove the program from the chart instead of using the Stop Profiling command.

 In this mode, the profiling results are presented by functions:

 The icons allow you to specify type of functions: